alcarney/blog/content/blog/click-drag-vanilla-js.md

     the ability to click and drag on multiple objects.
 Adding support for this would require reworking at least some of the code, having the canvas object handle all mouse movements is probably a good idea but of course updating the circle's position directly would have to change.
-It would probably also make sense to move the click detection logic onto the canvas also, making use of the `event.target` property to determine which object would need updating.
+It would probably make sense to move the click detection logic onto the canvas also, making use of the `event.target` property to determine which object would need updating.

 -   **Canvas Resizing**